 This Indian Standard (Fifth Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Paints, Varnishes and Related Products Sectional Committee had been approved by the Chemical Division Council.

-The standard was initially published in 1950 and underwent its first revision in 1965, amalgamating IS 168 : 1950 and 169 : 1950, the two specifications for the brushing and spraying types respectively of ready mixed paint, quick drying, matt, for general purposes in various colours.
+The standard was first published in 1950 and underwent its first revision in 1965, amalgamating IS 168 : 1950 and IS 169 : 1950, the two specifications for the brushing and spraying types respectively of ready mixed paint, quick drying, matt, for general purposes in various colours.
 The second revision was carried out in 1973.
 This was again revised in 1993 on the suggestion of Ministry of Defence in order to quantify the various requirements such as volume solids, gloss, fineness and mass in kg/l0 litres and to bring it at par with defence specifications.

 In 2016, the fourth revision aimed to incorporate lead restriction limits due to concerns about health and environmental impacts.
 Different levels of lead restriction were introduced for paints used in household/decorative and industrial/commercial applications.
 The committee recognized the feasibility of manufacturing the product with low lead limits, prompting the introduction of a maximum permissible limit of lead of 300 ppm.
 Along with lead restrictions, a cautionary notice was added to raise awareness of lead toxicity.
 Reference to various parts/sections of IS 101 for the requirements given in the standard were updated.